tsukajiyusuke/Hybrid-HRNet/README.md

 # High-resolution networks (HRNets) for object detection

 ## News
+- HRNet-Object-Detection is combined into the [mmdetection](https://github.com/open-mmlab/mmdetection) codebase.
+More results are available at [model zoo](https://github.com/open-mmlab/mmdetection/blob/master/MODEL_ZOO.md) and the HRNet folder https://github.com/open-mmlab/mmdetection/tree/master/configs/hrnet.

 - Multi-scale training available.
 We've involved **SyncBatchNorm** and **Multi-scale training(We provided two kinds of implementation)** in HRNetV2 now!
 After trained with multiple scales and SyncBN, the detection models obtain better performance.
 Code and models have been updated already!

+- HRNet-Object-Detection on the [MaskRCNN-Benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) codebase is available at https://github.com/HRNet/HRNet-MaskRCNN-Benchmark.

 ## Introduction
 This is the official code of [High-Resolution Representations for Object Detection](https://arxiv.org/pdf/1904.04514.pdf).
 We extend the high-resolution representation (HRNet) [1] by augmenting the high-resolution representation by aggregating the (upsampled) representations from all the parallel